-We hadn’t intentionally planned to drive, the never ending, Highway 101, from top to bottom!
-Although, somehow on our epic road trip from Seattle to Los Angeles, we seemed to be on it the majority of the time.
-Highway 101 winds around incredible national parks, through giant redwoods, next to scenic coastline, past towns and villages and across three states on the West coast of America.
+Pacific Highway 101 winds around incredible national parks, through giant redwoods, next to scenic coastline, past towns and villages, not to mention across three states on the West coast of America.

-Here is our summary of what we got up to on Highway 101 and the ultimate Highway 101 road trip itinerary.
+However, hubby took to it like a duck to water.
+He has been driving a lot longer than me!
+Here is our summary of what we got up to on the ultimate Pacific Coast Highway 101 road trip itinerary.

 Union & Olympic National Park